ToucanToco/weaverbird/README.md

 - Hit the release "publish release" button (this will automatically create a tag and trigger the [package publication](https://github.com/ToucanToco/weaverbird/actions?query=workflow%3A%22npm+publish%22) )

+### Create a release (backend)

+- Create a new local branch `chore/bump-server-version-x-x-x`

+- Edit `server/pyproject.toml` & increment the version in `[tool.poetry]` section

+- Push branch

+- Create a pull request into master from your branch

+- Once the PR is approved & merged in master publish the release in Pypi with `make build` & `make upload`

 ## Usage as library